bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 Software Requirements
 ---------------------

-The |ivy-engine| needs Java SE 11 to run and is tested with `Adoptium
+The Axon Ivy Engine needs Java SE 11 to run and is tested with `Adoptium
 <https://adoptium.net/>`_ and with `OpenJDK <https://openjdk.java.net/>`_.

 Note: Java SE 11 `Adoptium <https://adoptium.net/>`_ is already